tschallacka/mage-storm/README.md

 The Path argument is optional.
 When omitted it will place the files in the Models directory within your module.

 Refer to [WinterCms documentation](https://wintercms.com/docs/database/basics) and all the other articles there under Database on how to work with the models if you are not familiar with Laravel / OctoberCms / WinterCMS.

+### Table creation

+For table creation, instead of using migrations like Laravel / OctoberCMS / WinterCMS uses I recommend to use the [Declarative Schema of Magento](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/declarative-schema/db-schema.html).
+When using something else than a Magento Database you'll need to work your way around that by using migrations or other methods to update your database schemas.